open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.Enrichment/README.md

 ## Introduction

 Telemetry enrichment attaches various types of information to traces.
-Examples of the types of information that can be attached are environment information, machine information, and user details.
+Examples of the types of information that can be attached are any dynamic or static information that is available in your application or just any custom information which you would like every of your traces to have and so on.

 With the enrichment framework, you don't need to worry about attaching the information carefully to each telemetry object you touch.